2018

 Group retreat 2018 to Einsiedeln.
 Among the usual topics we also discussed how to enjoy work in science and to leave the "survival mode" behind.
 We also visited the Milch-Manufaktur in Einsiedeln and met the "cheese whisperer" ...
 (29/30 August 2018)

-The next step towards the Class 1 labeling is done: we submit near-real time data from our forest site Davos to the Ecosystem Thematic Center of external pageICOS RIcall_made!!
+The next step towards the Class 1 labeling is done: we submit near-real time data from our forest site Davos to the Ecosystem Thematic Center of external pageICOS RI!!
 A big thank you to all who made this possible!!
 (27 August 2018)

 Below-ground resource partitioning alone cannot explain the biodiversity–ecosystem function relationship!
 No experimental evidence for resource complementarity based on tracer studies.
-Read about these findings by Jesch et al. and the Jena Experiment in external pageJournal of Ecologycall_made (21 August 2018)
+Read about these findings by Jesch et al. and the Jena Experiment in external pageJournal of Ecology (21 August 2018)

 After almost two years, we also said "Farewell" to Ying Liu who worked with us during her Chinese Excellence Scholarship for 22 months.
 A large water labeling study, one published paper, two more in the pipeline and a successful PhD defense in China!
 Keep on going!!
 (15 August 2018)

 Class of 2018 AGU Fellow: Nina Buchmann was recognized for her "visionary leadership and scientific excellence which have fundamentally advanced research in biogeosciences".
-This honor was announced by the external pageAmerican Geophysical Unioncall_made on 9 August 2018.
+This honor was announced by the external pageAmerican Geophysical Union on 9 August 2018.

 July